top of page

 These were exactly the kind of enemies Professor Jensen needed to sustain and advance his career… to stay in the news…to stay relevant.

 In THE END OF CUISINE, Jensen’s brash undergraduate senior thesis, he had expounded a radical re-thinking of what we eat, and why.
 He arrived at a perfectly nutritious and sustainable hypothetical diet of soy, insects, and various florae such as sprouts and seaweed.
 Flavor, in the traditional sense of the word, should only come out of condiment bottles, posited Jensen.
-Some initially took his work as a snide spoof, a fart in the face to the increasingly strident calls for a revolutionary re-imagination of the world food supply along with the self-parodic solutions frequently proffered by academia.
+Some initially took his work as a snide spoof, a fart in the face to the increasingly strident calls for a revolutionary re-imagination of the world food supply along with the seemingly self-parodic solutions frequently proffered by academia.
 His polarized thesis committee sharply debated— was this precocious kid for real, or simply trying to make fools of them?
 They couldn’t tell, so they graduated him magna cum laude.

 In the doctoral program Jensen doubled down.
 Anything beyond the scope of his END OF CUISINE diet, Jensen regularly asserted, was sufficiently wasteful and environmentally deleterious to guarantee the eventual extinction of the human race.
 He had ridden this set of postulations right through his Ph.D. and all the way to a tenured professorship with an office overlooking Cayuga Lake.
 He became a celebrity of sorts, appearing regularly on news shows and TED Talks pitching his increasingly controversial dietary theories.
 Bloggers and other keyboard warriors, meanwhile, searched all of cyberspace for a photo of Jensen eating a Big Mac or some other career-cratering sin, but none was ever found.
 To the disappointment of many, Jensen pretty much ate as he preached, save for the bugs.
 He was a genuine ascetic who apparently neither drank alcohol nor dated.